floooh/chips/README.md

 ## What's New

-* **14-Oct-2019**:
+* **14-Oct-2019**: Improvements to the 6502 and C64 emulation:
-    - Improvements to the 6502 and C64 emulation.
-All tests of the Wolfgang Lorenz test suite are passing now, except:
+    - All tests of the Wolfgang Lorenz test suite are passing now, except:
         - irq and nmi: the timing for interrupt requests is slightly off, this is most likely because the 6502 emulation currently doesn't delay interrupt handling to the end of the next instruction under